-RS 135 Survey of Catholic Belief (3 Credits)
+RS 135 Survey of Catholic Belief (3 Cr)

 This course is a survey of contemporary Catholic teaching considered within a biblical context.
 It explores topics of major concern to Catholics in the living out of their faith.
 This course studies the Tradition and principles that have guided the practice of the faith throughout the centuries.
 It serves the needs of religion teachers who seek more extensive theological background, Catholics interested in developing an in-depth knowledge of their faith, and those who are not of the Catholic faith but desire more understanding.
-Variable credit 1 to 3 credits.

-RS 135.1 Survey Of Catholic Belief (1 Credit)
+RS 135.1 Survey Of Catholic Belief (1 Cr)

 This course is a survey of contemporary Catholic teaching considered within a biblical context.
 It explores topics of major concern to Catholics in the living out of their faith.
 This course studies the tradition and principles that have guided the practice of the faith throughout the centuries.
 It serves the needs of religion teachers who seek more extensive theological background, Catholics interested in developing an in-depth knowledge of their faith, and those who are not of the Catholic faith but desire more understanding.
-Variable credit 1 to 3 credits.